Running a convenience store presents a number of unique challenges that are not usually present in other types of retail establishments.

 If your business includes a gas station, then you will quickly find that detailed records must be kept and reported.
 Not only that, but prices fluctuate frequently.
 POS systems are a great way to keep these records, report them and keep up with pricing.

-No matter which POS system you choose, you want one that will make your store easier to run, make transactions go faster, track your inventory and do compliance reporting if you sell gas.
+No matter which POS system you choose, you want one that will make your store easier to run, make transactions go faster, track your inventory and do compliance reporting if you sell tobacco products.

 Final Recommendation: Best Convenience Store POS System